Allegiant Air: Greyhound Airbus of the Skies

 And Allegiant is not exactly the safest airline.
 I looked it up today and according to some questionable sources (i.e. Alex Jones), Allegiant is considered less safe than Southwest Airlines.
 That is a pretty significant achievement because being deemed less safe than Southwest is sort of like Paula Deen telling you that your joke is a little too racist.

 Having recently flown on Allegiant, I would guess that Allegiant’s poor safety record probably has something to do with the fact that their planes are piloted by two functioning alcoholics who earned their pilot’s licenses after a rigorous two-week online program sponsored by Trump University, making flying with Allegiant only slightly safer than asking Jared Fogle to babysit your kids.

 I say that because our landing at LAX was similar in many ways to sharing an elevator with Ray Rice, and I’m pretty sure that the woman sitting in the aisle seat across from me miscarried during touchdown, which is probably for the best considering that I saw her washing down a Slim Jim with Sunny Delight earlier in the flight, and so while tragic for her, I think we can chalk this up to a collective win on the part of humanity’s future.

-They’re not exactly spring chickens, is all, as Allegiant apparently gets Virgin Atlantic’s flight attendant run-off.
-In sum, Allegiant is the airline industry’s yeasty vaginal discharge, and next time I have to travel, I’ll take my chances on Malaysian Airlines because that way at least the indignity of flying with them can be forever lost at sea along with their plane and all of my regrets.
+Suffice to say that next time I have occasion to travel, I’ll take my chances on Malaysian Airlines because that way at least the indignity of flying with them can be forever lost at sea along with their plane.